Climate2Preserv/CEAM/README.md

 ## Contact

-For questions, suggestions, or contributions, please contact via email: climate2preserv@gmail.com or directly to **Marcin Zygmunt** (https://www.linkedin.com/in/marcin-zygmunt-06596115a/).
+For questions, suggestions, or contributions, please contact via **email**: climate2preserv@gmail.com or directly to **Marcin Zygmunt** (https://www.linkedin.com/in/marcin-zygmunt-06596115a/).

 ---